-Actress Lori Loughlin and her husband, fashion designer Mossimo Giannulli, have agreed to plead guilty to conspiracy charges relating to the nationwide college admissions scam, prosecutors said Thursday, according to CNN.
+Lori Loughlin and her husband Mossimo Giannulli have each agreed to plead guilty to one count of conspiracy in the college admissions bribery scandal.

 Under the terms of the plea agreements, Loughlin will be sentenced to two months in prison and Giannulli will be sentenced to five months.
 They are expected to enter their pleas at a court hearing, held via video conference, on Friday morning.

 - Lori Loughlin Loses Bid to Throw Out College Admissions Bribery Case

 - Lori Loughlin Prosecutors Offer Explanation of Key Witness' Notes

 - Lori Loughlin Judge Says He Is 'Disturbed' By Misconduct Claim

 Loughlin and Giannulli were accused of paying $500,000 to get their daughters into the University of Southern California, using falsified athletic profiles.
 They were among dozens of parents swept up in the investigation of admissions consultant Rick Singer.
 Singer has admitted to bribing athletic coaches to gain admission for his clients’ children through what he called a “side door.”
 He also hired proctors and test-takers to help his clients cheat on the SAT exam.